Dallas City, Illinois: History

-Within historical records, a man with the name Israel Atherton purchased the land around present-day Dallas City in 1836.
+According to historical records, a man named Israel Atherton purchased the land around present-day Dallas City in 1836.
 He built a log cabin but he didn't seem to stay very long.
 He sold the land to John Finch, who built a village, which today is still recognized as, Dallas City.
 It was laid out in 1848, and named in honor of George Mifflin Dallas, 11th Vice President of the United States of America, from 1845 to 1849.
 A post office has been in operation at Dallas City since 1850.

 Abraham Lincoln Monument

 On October 23, 1858, Abraham Lincoln stopped in Dallas City, Illinois to deliver a speech.
-There were many people who were the cause of Lincoln visiting Dallas City in the act of persuasion; George M. Ames, H.F.
+Many local men were instrumental in persuading Lincoln to visit Dallas in 1858, including George M. Ames, H.F.
 Black, and Ben Mendenhall.
-A monument to represent Lincoln's visit sits on the Mississippi River on the Riverfront Park at the end of Oak St. According to the Dallas City Review newspaper, Democrats have tried several times to tear down the platform whilst giving his speech, but the many republican forces did not allow that to happen.
+According to the Dallas City Review newspaper, several efforts were made by Democrats to tear down the platform that had been erected for Lincoln to use during his speech.
+Republican forces, however, were present and did not allow it to happen.
+A monument to represent Lincoln's visit sits on the Mississippi River on the Riverfront Park at the end of Oak St.

-However, there were supposed to be two stones with bronze plaques, one for Lincoln's visit, the other for President James Polk along with his Vice-President, George M Dallas.
+There was supposed to be two stones with bronze plaques, one for Lincoln's visit, the other for President James Polk along with his vice-president, George M Dallas.
 There is no information given as to why that other plaque was not included on the stone, but it is assumed Lincoln's was more impactful.

 The day before (October 22, 1858), Lincoln had spoken at the second courthouse made in Hancock County, the county Dallas City is a part of, to residents as he and Stephen A. Douglas were running against one another for the US Senate.